sdelamo/pushover/README.md

 ### release:

-- bump up version
+- [ ] bump up version
-- Tag it.
+- [ ] Tag it.
 E.g. v1.0.0
-- `./gradlew publishToSonatype closeSonatypeStagingRepository`
+- [ ] `./gradlew publishToSonatype closeSonatypeStagingRepository`

-Go to `https://s01.oss.sonatype.org/#stagingRepositories` and release repository.
+- [ ] Go to `https://s01.oss.sonatype.org/#stagingRepositories` and release repository.
+- [ ] Edit README and specify the version in the dependencies section.